-The UK GDPR sets out a number of different reasons or conditions for which an organisation may collect and process your personal data.
+The law on data protection sets out a number of different reasons or conditions for which an organisation may collect and process your personal data.
 When collecting your personal data, we will always make clear to you which data is necessary for each purpose.

-Most commonly, we will process your personal data on the following lawful grounds:
+Most commonly, we will process your data on the following lawful grounds: